Introduction

 Based on a specimen from Yekaterinburg, Russia

-This model is based on an unusual specimen, and there is a story behind it as well.
+This model is based on a very unusual but completely natural specimen, and there is a story behind it as well.

 Most of the time, I model specimens that are in my personal collection.
 I’m not strict about this rule, but having a guideline in place prevents me from being distracted by all the gorgeous crystal drawings out there, and keeps me from spending all my time modeling beautiful rarities that I’m not likely to see in person.
 But just this once, I allowed myself to be persuaded by the incredible form of John White’s “Odd Garnet” described in the March/April 2025 issue of Rocks and Minerals magazine.